 More than 35,000,000 people in the U.S. alone report some degree of hearing loss which could make it impossible for them to follow the soundtrack of a video without captions.
 Many people who do hear have cognitive challenges that make it hard for them to assimilate information presented audibly.
 Also, some of your students will be non-native speakers of English and captions will make it much easier for them to comprehend your presentations.
-Finally, captioning makes allows viewers to search your videos for keywords, allowing them to pinpoint sequences of interest within the complete video.
+Finally, captioning allows viewers to search your videos for keywords, allowing them to pinpoint sequences of interest within the complete video.

-All faculty, whether they teach online or on campus, are required to meet the State and Federal requirements for ensuring accessibility of all course offerings.
+All faculty, whether they teach online or on campus, are required to meet the State and Federal requirements for ensuring accessibility of all course materials.
 All courses must be accessible regardless of whether or not a disabled student is currently enrolled.
 This means that all videos must be captioned and all audio materials must be accompanied by a transcript.

 The Basic Steps

 The process of captioning consists of two stages: the first, transcription of the soundtrack into a text file, is by far the most time-consuming.
 Think of this as the written script of the soundtrack of the video.
 Once this is accomplished, insertion of the text captions into the video in sync with the video action is relatively quick and simple.
 This second syncing process is what allows the text to be displayed at the correct time interval of the video, so that the audio is played at the same time that the text gets displayed.